X

 In the age of consumerism, it is extremely important to think before you purchase.
 So start by considering your intended use for the sofa:

-Be straightforward and realistic with this.
+Be straightforward and realistic about this.
 You might adore the concept of using the sofa as a spot to read or as a place to entertain your friends with drinks, but in reality, you might actually be spending most of the day curled up on it with snacks and Netflix.

 A larger sectional can be worthwhile if you enjoy having plenty of guests watching television with you.
 If you don’t really entertain a lot and prefer your own company only, then a smaller sofa that fits your space would be the better option.

-Two couches facing each other can also be better than one giant sofa that forces people to sit in a line - particularly when a room is used for entertaining guests.
+Two couches facing each other can also be better than one giant sofa that forces people to sit in a line, particularly when a room is used for entertaining guests.
 In a setting like this, the sofas will need to be smaller with enough room around them.

 2. Read the Room

 Consider buying a shorter sofa or a small loveseat that won't overpower the room if you have limited space or low ceilings.
+Small couch dimensions are ideal for compact spaces, ensuring comfort without overwhelming the room’s layout.

 Here’s what our senior interior designer, Cristina Chirila had to say on this: “I always ask my clients to bring measurements of the room and if that’s not possible, I request them to schedule a video call with me or at the very least, bring pictures of the room so I can have an idea of the size and shape of their space and then guide them in choosing a sofa that would fit perfectly in that space.”

 Not every living room is made equal.
 Our living spaces are now more varied than ever before.
 In contrast to open-plan residences, converted lofts may feature load-bearing supports and exposed pipes that are in the way of the furniture.
-Some rooms in a house are designed as square areas while others can be very narrow.
+Some rooms in a house are designed as square areas, while others can be very narrow.

 Homes with open floor layouts benefit greatly from the shape and separation that a sectional sofa can provide.
 For instance, a sofa arranged carefully can act as a divider between the living room and dining room zones.